Orange County Watersheds: A TMDL Project to Protect Aquatic Life and Recreational Uses

 Revisions to the TMDLs are documented in the approved WQMP updates listed below.

 - July 2008 , pages 7-9

-The Sabine River Authority, in partnership with the TCEQ, is coordinating public involvement in development of the TMDL implementation plan.
-Public meetings about the plan are open to everyone.
+The Sabine River Authority, in partnership with the TCEQ,is coordinating the continuing efforts to implement the plan to improve water in Adams and Cow Bayous.
+The SRA will host the implementation plan annual meeting in 2016 which will be open to the public.
 Records of meetings about I-Plan development are available on the Sabine River Authority website.